vjmadrid/workspace-doc/doc/python/README-Python-Package.md

 ### Python Frameworks

-Frameworks collect together a bundle of packages or modules that handle all the lower level functions required by a class of applications.
+Frameworks collect together a bundle of packages or modules that handle all the lower level functions required by a class of applications

 For example, web frameworks bundle together packages that handle things like connection protocols, sockets and thread management in order to make web application development simpler.
 Frameworks are typically distributed in the .whl format.